2023 Cotswold District Council election

-The 2023 Cotswold District Council election took place on 4 May 2023 to elect all members of Cotswold District Council in Gloucestershire, England.
+The 2023 Cotswold District Council election took place on 4 May 2023 to elect all 34 members of Cotswold District Council in Gloucestershire, England.
 It was held on the same day as other local elections in England.

-The Liberal Democrats increased their majority on the council.
-The Conservative group leader, Tony Berry, lost his seat.
+The Liberal Democrats won 22 seats, an increase of four, and retained control of the council.
+The Conservatives won nine seats, the Green Party won two and an independent won one.
+The Conservative group leader, Tony Berry, lost his seat in Kemble.